CLIP Behaves like a Bag-of-Words Model Cross-modally but not Uni-modally: The binding problem

 We consider a paired image-text dataset $\mathcal{D} = \{(\mathbf{x}_{i}^{\text{img}} \mathbf{x}_{i}^{\text{txt}} )\}_{i=1}^N$ of $N$ samples, where each sample consists of a text sequence $\mathbf{x}_{i}^{\text{txt}} \in \cT$ and a corresponding image $\mathbf{x}_{i}^{\text{img}} \in \cI$.
-Such a dataset typically provides abundant \textit{positive pairs} with correct associations of attributes in the text captions to objects in the corresponding images.
-We refer to \textit{negative pairs} as synthetic pairs where the text captions in positive pairs are modified in a way that the attribute-object association is artificially broken through a permutation.
-For example, given a positive pair with the caption ``a red cube and a blue sphere'', we create a negative pair by keeping the image intact and modifying the caption to ``a blue cube and a red sphere''.
+Such a dataset typically provides \textit{positive pairs}, where attributes are correctly associated with objects in the text captions, matching the corresponding images.
+We refer to \textit{negative pairs} as synthetic pairs where the text captions in positive pairs are modified such that the binding is artificially broken through a permutation.
+For example, given a positive pair with the caption ``red cube and blue sphere'', we create a negative pair by keeping the image intact and modifying the caption to ``blue cube and red sphere''.

-The creation and usage of such synthetic negative pairs have been an established strategy in the assessment of CLIP’s ability to differentiate correct and incorrect attribute-object binding, as seen in previous benchmarks \cite{Yuksekgonul2023, thrush2022winoground, hsieh2024sugarcrepe}.
-Other researchers have considered incorporating the negative pairs in training or fine-tuning CLIP to further equip the model with improved attribute-object binding \cite{Yuksekgonul2023, patel2024tripletclip}.
+The creation and usage of negative pairs have been an established strategy in the assessment of CLIP’s compositional abilities, as seen in previous benchmarks \citep{Yuksekgonul2023, thrush2022winoground, hsieh2024sugarcrepe}.
+Some researchers have considered incorporating the negative pairs in training or fine-tuning to equip models with improved compositionality \citep{Yuksekgonul2023, patel2024tripletclip}.
 Our work, likewise, employs negative pairs for assessing and improving CLIP.